 Easter celebration in San Miguel is something to see.
 Schools are closed for the week before and after Easter so smaller towns swell with city dwellers going on vacation.
 If you can get an Airbnb at this time the price will be better than hotels.
 Temperatures start getting hot during midday, but evenings are still nice.
 Mineral de Pozos has a Mariachi Festival this month.
 The weather is still nice to explore Sierra Gorda.
 Avocados are sold at ridiculously cheap prices along the roadside.

 May is the hottest month of the year in Colonial Mexico (and most of the country).
 It’s hot and dry and since the beauty of Mexico is usually outside, you may want to avoid this month.
 The heat lasts from 10am-7pm, then cools down by 20 degrees.
-It’s a good time to escape to Sierra Gorda for 70 degree weather, waterfalls and hiking.
+It’s a good time to escape to the mountains of Sierra Gorda for 70 degree weather, waterfalls and hiking.

 The rainy season begins, and flooding can occur.
 It usually rains at night, and just a few times in the daytime.
 I think I only had 2 days during the month when I had to walk our dog in the rain.
 There are still festivals every weekend such as Dia de los Locos in San Miguel de Allende.
 To learn more about the rainy season check out our post The Good, The Bad and the Ugly of Central Mexico’s Rainy Season.

 Perfect summer weather!
 Now it rains only at night and the heat of the day is just a few hours.
 The mornings and evenings are beautiful.
 Wine and food festivals are happening every weekend.
 You’ll see vendors selling figs and peaches.
 Guanajuato Film Festival is the last two weeks in July.
 This is the worst time to visit Sierra Gorda because it doesn’t rain in the mountains to cool it down.

 Wine Harvesting Festivals or Vendimia take place all month.
 Plan a trip to explore the art, cheese and wine route through Queretaro and Guanajuato.
 Middays can be hot, but evenings are cool.
 Figs, peaches and corn vendors line the roads.